ChrisBall/PianoLuce/README.md

 # PianoLuce

-PianoLuce is a keypress detector for pianos, based on the arduino platform.
+PianoLuce is a keypress detector for pianos, based on the Arduino platform.
 This is a halted project, but others trying to achieve similar aims may find these resources useful.

 This project took inspiration from the development on the [Magnetic Resonator Piano](http://www.eecs.qmul.ac.uk/~andrewm/mrp.html) and similar, commercial keypress detectors like the Moog Piano Bar.